 It looks pretty much the same as last year.
 Restaurants and clothing stores still take almost half the spaces.
 Salons and interiors stores (i.e. antiques, furniture, home wares, etc.) take the next two largest bites.

-Living in Georgetown, you’re always steps away from nearly 500 restaurants, stores, salons, markets, etc. Sometimes it’s easy to forget just how many and how diverse the offerings are.
+Living in Georgetown, you’re always steps away from over 500 restaurants, stores, salons, markets, etc. Sometimes it’s easy to forget just how many and how diverse the offerings are.
 Hopefully this is a good reminder.